Funding : PACA Region – NotiloPlus

 In an underwater environment, some of the communication methods and mediums are not technically available in a reliable manner due to the different nature.
 Hence, the mediums of human-robot interactions are reduced.
 This is why most of these robots are ROV (remotely operated vehicle) operated from a boat on the water surface with an umbilical cord.

 However, some of these robots are Autonomous Underwater Vehicles (UAV), which means they operate without any connection to a surface boat.
-Of course, in presence of a human in proximity sets a significant challenge on the operation of these robots.
+Of course, the presence of a human in proximity sets a significant challenge on the operation of these robots.

 The company NOTILO PLUS have developed several underwater drones, these robots are capable of human-robots interaction via an infrared remote.
 However, this interaction remains limited to a set of predefined commands.

 The project aims to explore the possibility of giving more cognitive to make human-robot interactions as intuitive as possible.